LuisDavisCode/LuisDavisCode/README.md

-## Sobre mim
+## About Me

-- 🤔 Estudante apaixonado por programação de software.
+- 🤔 Passionate software development student.
-- 🎓 Cursando Análise e Desenvolvimento de Sistemas no CEUNSP.
+- 🎓 Graduating in System Analysis and Development at CEUNSP.
-- 🌱 Estudante de programação FullStack Java.
+- 🌱 Java Fullstack programming student.
-- ☕ Aprendendo mais sobre Java.
+- ☕ Learning more about java.

-## Minhas Skills
+## My Skills

-**Aplicações e dados**
+**Apps and Tools**

 <p align="center">
   <a href="https://skillicons.dev">